-Jacob Council Steps Up the Plate as SGA President
+Jacob Council Steps Up to the Plate as SGA President

 Jacob Council is stepping into leadership as Student Government Association president at Beaufort County Community College.
 Council, a dual-enrolled Washington High School student, where he plays baseball, plans to pursue mechanical engineering at a university.
 He is on track to earn his Associate in Arts in May of 2025, and has already demonstrated his skills as a talented philanthropist when he started a scholarship fund.